gmlaudone/CHMPython/workshop-1.md

 In this workshop we will introduce the user interface.

 ## The Notebook dashboard

-Start the Jupyter Notebook.
-On a University computer this can be done from the **Start** menu, under "University Software -> P -> Python Anaconda 2.7.1 -> IPython (Py 2.7) Notebook".
-When you first start the notebook server, Chrome will open to the notebook dashboard.
+When you first start the Jupyter Notebook server, your web-brower will open to the notebook dashboard.
 The dashboard serves as a home page.
 Its main purpose is to display the notebooks (files with **.ipynb** extension) and other files in the current directory.
 For example, here is a screenshot of the dashboard page for the